-When market volatility arises, checking in on your retirement plan may make a lot of sense.
+Given recent market volatility, checking in on your retirement plan may make a lot of sense.

-Despite some downdrafts, the stock market in 2021 has been strong overall, benefitting many investors.
-Still, periodic market volatility is a normal part of investing.
-And when volatility arises, it's important to check your current retirement plan to confirm that you’re on track toward meeting your investment goals.
-Even when the broader market rises higher, you’ll want to confirm that your own investments are performing in line with expectations.
+The recent volatility has made it important to check your current retirement plan to confirm that you’re on track toward meeting your investment goals.
+And even when the broader market rises higher, you’ll want to confirm that your own investments are performing in line with expectations.
 What’s more, if you haven’t been keeping up with your contributions or have otherwise deviated from the plan, you’ll want to see how that has impacted your status.

 A Financial Advisor may be able to help you get back on track if you aren’t making the progress you expected.
 If you have a lot of time until you retire, small tweaks in savings or investment strategy may make a big difference toward meeting your goal.
 Retirement just around the corner?
 Sometimes a few changes to your plan now can help you cross the finish line, even if market conditions are less than fully cooperative.
 Are you doing even better than anticipated?
 Maybe now is a good time to reduce your risk exposure to lock in that progress and protect against future market volatility.